-This content is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+This book is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/.

-University of London Press and Institute of Historical Research are collaborating with JSTOR to digitize, preserve and extend access to London and beyond
+University of London Press is collaborating with JSTOR to digitize, preserve and extend access to London and beyond: Essays in honour of Derek Keene

-16. Converging lines, dissecting circles:railways and the socialist ideal in London andParis at the turn of the twentieth century
+16. Converging lines, dissecting circles: railways and the socialist ideal in London and Paris at the turn of the twentieth century